corda/cdl-example/README.md

 enum class AdditionalStatesType {INPUT, OUTPUT, REFERENCE}
 ```
+Where:

-- `command` represents the command.value in the transaction relating to the Primary State's Contract (there could be other commands in the transaction but they are not dealt with by Paths)
+- `command` represents the command.value in the transaction which relates to the Primary State's Contract (there could be other commands in the transaction but they are not dealt with by Paths)
 - `outputStatus` represents the status of the output Primary State. it will be null if there is no output state.
 - `numberOfInputStates` represents the number of States of the Primary State type in the transaction.
 - `numberOfOutputStates` represents the number of States of the Primary State type in the transaction.